leobauza/react-ssr/README.md

 ## The Parts

-This basic setup of a server side rendered React app includes 4 files.
+This basic setup of a server-side rendered React app includes 4 files.
 The `client`, the `server`, a `component` that will be rendered on the `server` and then updated by the `client`, and an entry point.
 We will also need a `webpack.config.js` file to compile the `client` code.

 ## The Component